OxygenOS 13: All new features and supported devices

 Most OnePlus smartphones support the feature called always-on display (AOD).
 This feature shows limited information while the phone is locked.
 Users can conveniently view time, recent notifications, battery levels, and more.
 With OxygenOS 13, AOD mode is getting a huge upgrade.

-OnePlus has partnered with Spotify to bring a custom widget to AOD mode that lets you view currently playing songs, control the playback, like the song, and do much more without even having to unlock the smartphone.
-In some regions, such as India, the new AOD mode will also be able to show information from food delivery apps, which will show a map with live tracking data and other info, all while the phone remains locked.
+OnePlus has partnered with Spotify to bring a custom widget to AOD mode that lets you view the currently playing song, control the playback, like the song, and do much more without even having to unlock the smartphone.
+In some regions, such as India, the new AOD mode will also be able to show information from food delivery apps, such as a map with live tracking data and other info, all while the phone remains locked.

 Fast Pair and Spatial Audio